jeffjl74/ACT_TriggerTree/README.md

 ![Category](images/cat-context.png)

 Most of this menu is related to sharing data via EQII macros.
 Macros are disussed in the [EQII Macros](#share-via-eqii-macros) section.
-(The number in parentheses are how many of the total items can be shared in a macro.)
+(The numbers in parentheses are how many of the total items can be shared in a macro.)

 To build the _Category Spell Timers_ menu, the plugin searches for spell timers whose __Category__ or __Custom Tooltip__ matches the clicked category name.

-To simply share a spell timer via XML copy/paste in chat, right click the spell timer name.
+To simply share a spell timer via XML copy/paste in EQII chat, right click the spell timer name.

 Left-click the spell timer name to open ACT's __Spell Timers (Options)__ window with a search for that timer name.